×

 4. Succotash, Native America

-Succotash, a dish made from corn and beans, was a Native American invention.
-This combination provided a balanced diet and was essential for tribes, especially during harsh winters or periods of scarcity.
+If you didn't know, Succotash, a dish made primarily with corn and beans, was a Native American invention that was incredibly easy to make.
+This simple combination of ingredients provided people with a balanced diet that was especially important during harsh winters or periods of scarcity.

 Succotash Sjtaylor 28Aug2020Ceuthophilus on Wikimedia Commons